 Secure websites use encryption and authentication standards to protect the confidentiality of the connection and data, and SSL is commonly used.

-MSU funds an unlimited numbers of SSL certificates to departments.
+MSU departments may request an unlimited number of SSL certificates.

 The Certification Authority/Browser Forum and the National Institute of Standards and Technology determined that any key length below 2048-bit is not strong enough to preserve Internet security.

 As a result, these bodies have mandated a stop to 1024-bit certificate issuing and will revoke any certificates with key lengths below 2048-bit after December 31, 2013.
 Any SSL certificates with less that 2048-bit keys must be upgraded.
 All offerings through MSU’s InCommon licensing are for 2048-bit certificates.